 Then we return to bustling Nairobi, the capital of Kenya, arriving in the afternoon.
 This Budget Samburu, Masai Mara & Lake Nakuru Safari ends upon arrival in Nairobi.

-Custom-made 4x4 safari vehicles with pop-up roofs, are used for game viewing drives on this tour.
+Custom-made minibus vans with pop-up roofs are used on this tour.
 The maximum group size is six people, to guarantee each person a window seat on game drives.

 For up-to-date and confirmed pricing info for optional items, please drop us an enquiry.